rackerlabs/docs-cloud-databases/api-docs/general-api-info/role-based-access-control.rst

 is assigned by default to any Rackspace Cloud account when the account is created.

-See the Cloud Identity API guide for information about how to perform the following tasks:
+See the Rackspace Identity API guide for information about how to perform the following tasks:

 * :rax-devdocs:`Add account users \